PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 One point to note: If you forbid your dwarfs to go outside they may suspend construction jobs out there.
-Best to check around over anything you’ve got being built with “q” and hit “s” to un-suspend them as appropriate.
+Best to check around over anything you’ve got being built with :kbd:`q` and hit :kbd:`s` to un-suspend them as appropriate.

 Anyway, that’s enough to now.
 Get on with building lots of traps,